Cross-country cycling

 A cross-country mountain biker on a trail in Utah, USA.

-Cross-country (XC) cycling is a discipline of mountain biking.
+Cross-country (XC) cycling is a discipline of mountain biking and mountain bike racing.
 Cross-country cycling became an Olympic sport in 1996 and is the only form of mountain biking practiced at the Olympics.

 Terrain

 Cross-country cycling is defined by the terrain on which it is performed.
 XC courses and trails consist of a mix of rough forest paths and singletrack (also referred to as doubletrack depending on width), smooth fireroads, and even paved paths connecting other trails.
-Until recently cross-country trails were deemed "easy" or "intermediate", due to the concept that this discipline of mountain biking relies more on physical ability than technical prowess.
+Cross-country may be considered "easy" or "intermediate", due to the concept that this discipline of mountain biking relies more on endurance ability than technical prowess, but modern cross-country race courses are known to require a high degree of technical skill, especially since the 2012 Olymic Games in London.

 Bikes and equipment

 South African Burry Stander winning on a dual-suspension Specialized.

 Cross-country bicycles are some of the lightest mountain bikes, typically between 7.5 and 12.5 kg.
 They usually feature suspension forks in front and often have suspension in the rear.
 In both the front and rear, most XC bicycles have approximately 100 and 120 mm of suspension travel in the front and 120 millimeters in the rear.
 The geometry of the frames generally places the rider in a little more upright position than on a road bicycle but much less than on a downhill bike which allows for more nimble handling and better climbing characteristics along with a more comfortable pedaling position at the expense of stability, especially when going downhill.
 Despite this, most brands are designing their cross-country bikes to have more stable handling, especially when going downhill at the expense of nimble handling and better climbing characteristics, but less so.

 Bicycle helmets are nearly universally used for cross-country riding.
 However, XC riders only rarely wear full-face helmets and do not wear the full body "armor" employed by downhill riders and tend to wear helmets similar to well ventilated road helmets, but helmets most often used by enduro and trail riders are also used.
 Cross-country cyclists are more prone to injuries than road cyclists; however, the injuries sustained by XC riders are usually not as severe.